 3 As the Share Insurance Fund still has valid claims against the WesCorp and Constitution Corporate AMEs, their share of the distribution will be used to pay down the liability owed to the Share Insurance Fund.

-4 As this amount is gross, and the prior line in the chart shows distributions from U.S. Central to the other four corporates, the funds available to distribute to on-going MCA holders equal $990 million.
+6 As this amount is gross, and the prior line in the chart shows distributions from U.S. Central to the other four corporates, the funds available to distribute excluding the other AMEs equals $546 million.
+This distribution reflects the remaining projected distribution over time and is subject to the orderly liquidation of remaining securities.